nomilous/ipso/README.md

 * IMPORTANT
     * In these cases the test will timeout if the stub was not called as expected.
+    * (pending tighter integration with mocha)
         * There will be no report of `http.createServer()` having not been called.
         * `ipso` currently has no way to learn of the timeout.
             * Therefore it cannot reset the module (remove the stubs).
             * This is only a problem if the module is used in other tests without injection (ie. per having also been 'required' onto the global scope)

 Previous stubs are flushed from **ALL** modules at **EVERY** injection

+* this may be temporary (pending tighter integration with mocha)

 ```coffee